Nuitka/Nuitka/Developer_Manual.rst

   Before milestone 1, we used "0.1.x" version numbers.
 After reaching it, we used "0.2.x" version numbers.

-- Now:

-  We currently use "0.3.x" version numbers as we still strive for milestone 2 and 3 to be really completed.
+  Before milestone 2 and 3, we used "0.3.x" version numbers.
+After almost reaching 3, and beginning with 4, we use "0.4.x" version numbers.

 - Future:

-  When we start to have sufficient amount of type inference in a stable release, that will be "0.4.x" version numbers.
-With ``ctypes`` bindings in a sufficient state it will be "0.5.x".
+  When we start to have sufficient amount of type inference in a stable release, that will be "0.5.x" version numbers.
+With ``ctypes`` bindings in a sufficient state it will be "0.6.x".

 - Final: